 Upon login, users are placed onto login nodes by default.
 Each Titan login node houses an 8-core AMD Opteron™ 6140-series CPU and (256) GB of RAM.

 Nodes within the compute partition are connected in a three-dimensional torus.
 This provides a very scalable network with low latency and high bandwidth.

 The OLCF’s center-wide Lustre® file system, named Spider, is available on Titan for computational work.
-With over 52,000 clients and (10) PB of disk space, it is the largest-scale Lustre file system in the world.
+Spider contains over 26,000 clients and (32) PB of disk space.
 A separate, NFS-based file system provides $HOME storage areas, and an HPSS-based file system provides Titan users with archival spaces.

 Titan employs the Cray Linux Environment as its OS.
 This consists of a full-featured version of Linux on the login nodes, and a Compute Node Linux microkernel on compute nodes.
 The microkernel is designed to minimize partition overhead allowing scalable, low-latency global communications.